 As you can see, owners need various specialists to run a multifamily investment property effectively.
-The exact number of people they need by specialty varies depending on several factors.
+The exact number of people they need by expertise varies depending on several factors.

 Let’s consider a multifamily apartment building with 300 units.
-As a general rule of thumb, this many units would typically require:
+As a general rule of thumb, this many units would normally require:

 - 1 Operations Manager